 The LE Group's business activities are subject to various taxes, including corporate tax, employment tax, VAT and property taxes.
 These taxes are collected and contributed to the societies where we operate.

 As a Group we are committed to creating long-term shareholder value through the responsible, sustainable and efficient delivery of our key business objectives.
 We therefore adopt an approach to tax that supports this strategy and balances the interests of our key stakeholders – employees, suppliers, customers, investors and the wider community.
 We aim to pursue a tax strategy that is aligned with the Group's overall business strategy and code of conduct as we consider that this will protect and enhance shareholder value and uphold the Group's reputation.

 Approach to risk management and governance arrangements

-The UK's tax affairs are managed by the UK Finance Director and the UK Finance Controllers, with support from the local UK finance team, who are responsible for the day-to-day financial operations of the LE Group, including managing the tasks of the local UK finance team as well as certain operational tasks which have been outsourced to external providers during the year 31 December 2020.
+The UK's tax affairs are managed by the UK Finance Director and the UK Finance Manager who oversee the day-to-day financial operations of the LE Group, including managing the tasks of the local UK finance team as well as certain operational tasks which have been outsourced to external providers during the year 31 December 2020.